Back

 6. Fatigue

 An extreme tiredness or exhaustion, characterized by lethargy, weariness, and a feeling of burnout or weakness is called fatigue.
-You see, the word "extreme" here is key - while it’s logical to feel tired after physical activity or a busy day, depression-related fatigue is persistent and disproportionate to the level of exertion, making even simple tasks feel overwhelming.
+The word extreme is important here.
+It’s normal to feel tired after a workout or a long day, but fatigue from depression is different.
+It lingers, is disproportionate to the effort, and can make even the simplest tasks feel overwhelming.

 7. Changes in Appetite